 Just a day earlier, the volume of EMC options traded on Wall Street suddenly tripled, prompting speculation that an acquisition by Cisco is imminent.
 Despite the buzz, solution providers said it's not a distraction to them or their customers.

-"I don't think people put a lot of stock in these rumors," said Marvin MacKay, sales and client relationships director for
+"I don't think people put a lot of stock in these rumors," said Marvin MacKay, sales and client relationships director for William Ives Consulting, a VMware partner in Charlotte, N.C.
+"EMC has been rumored to be taken over for years now."

 Jack Kaiser, vice president of sales and marketing for International Computerware, an EMC and VMware partner in Marlborough, Mass., agreed.